 You wake up one morning in a strange bed in a strange home next to someone you kind of recognize.
 She wakes up and begins to panic.
 You had sex the night before.
-You vaguely remember but were so drunk last night that you’re having a hard time putting all of the pieces together.
+You vaguely remember but were so drunk that you’re having a hard time putting all of the pieces together.
 She immediately accuses you of raping her.
 “I was drunk, how could you have taken advantage of me like that?!”
 You begin to panic because you were both drunk last night and you weren’t aware that she didn’t want to have sex.
 Maybe she even seemed really into the idea.
 What happens now?
-Can you be guilty of rape if both of you were drunk?
+Can someone be guilty of rape if both parties were drunk?

 The short answer to the question is that yes, it can be.
 You can be guilty of rape even if you were both drunk at the time you had sex.
 However, few things in the law are concrete.
-An experienced Columbus rape defense attorney can use ambiguities in the law and facts and circumstances specific to your case to argue against allegations of rape.
+An experienced Ohio rape defense attorney can use ambiguities in the law and facts and circumstances specific to your case to argue against allegations of rape.

 Ohio Rape Laws